 With energy costs at all-time highs, homeowners are unlikely to be able to switch suppliers or tariffs.
 Moreover, the energy market shows no signs of improvement, although the government has various schemes available to help with the cost of living crisis.

-New regulation introduced the energy price cap policy that is now updated four times per year.
+New regulations introduced the energy price cap policy that is now updated four times per year.
 In addition, the regulator, Ofgem, uses market and customer data to protect consumers from soaring costs.

 We post news, analysis and research into these topics to assist with lowering your energy bills in order to save money.
 Businesses are not part of the energy price cap and still need to have a contract in place for their gas and electric supply.

-A vast range of variable and fixed rate tariffs were available.
-Ofgem has attempted to simplify residential tariffs and cut down the options available.
+Ofgem has attempted to simplify residential tariffs and cut down the options available from the energy suppliers.
 Generally, for each supplier, you’re offered one standard variable rate, a longer-term fixed rate deal and a capped rate.
+The Energy Price Cap dictates the maximum tariff charges.
+Today’s electricity prices are:

 Paying monthly by direct debit reduces prices by between 4% and 10%, depending on the supplier.
-If you have a pre-payment or coin-operated meter try and change this to a regular smart meter to enable you to select lower options.
+If you have a pre-payment or coin-operated meter, try to change this to a regular smart meter to enable you to select lower-priced options.

 In most cases, businesses have to select a fixed-priced contract for at least one year.
 After that, longer terms are available with a price premium, with the option of variable pricing introduced shortly.